Mental Health Awareness Month

 OVA provides free and confidential information, consultation, support, advocacy and short-term, trauma-focused counseling services for students who have experienced and/or witnessed a traumatic or disturbing event.

-The CUCRC provides recovery-focused support meetings, peer support and more for staff and faculty who are in recovery or interested in pursuing recovery from drugs, alcohol, eating disorders, self-harm, other addictions and unwanted behaviors.
+The CUCRC provides recovery-focused support meetings for students who are in recovery or interested in pursuing recovery from drugs, alcohol, eating concerns, self-harm and other unwanted behaviors.

 The Real Help Hotline provides access to professional counselors who can offer assistance finding local resources as well as immediate crisis counseling.
 This program is free, confidential and available to all employees 24/7 at 833-533-2428.